kc-moharana/EDTI/README.md

  2. On older OS like Win-XP : : Run command 'mingw32-make openmp=no '.
  3. This should run fine and output cd-hit.exe.
 4. Now copy the cd-hit.exe to executable folder.

+##Obtaining Meta-data for downstream analysis
+To use all the features of EDTI few additional one time setup has to be done.
+Unless you have configured the meta-data correctly, you will see a warning message each time the tool opened.
+###Broad-spectrum analysis
+This analysis will help to find the number of homologus proteins present across the bacterial lineage.
+For this analysis the tool requires a wide range of bacterial proteome sequences and  taxonomic order of the corresponding bacteria.Use the <I>Utility</I>-><I>Add pathogenes for broad-spectrum analsysis</I> menu to import this metadata.
+###Gene Ontology Enrichment analysis
+This analysis will help to annotate the identified targets at system level.
+To setup this user need to download the ontology terms from GO consortium website (<a href="http://archive.geneontology.org/latest-termdb/go_daily-termdb-tables.tar.gz" target="_blank">MySQL database dump download</a>).
+The .gz file has to be extracted and 'term.txt' file is required.
+Use the <I>Utility</I>-><I>Add Ontology database</I> menu to import this metadata.
+This also requires an active internet connection.
+###Compare with identified targets in avilable drug-target databases
+This analysis will help to compare and annotate the identified drug-targets with available drug-tagets in public databases like Drug-bank.
+THe metadata can be imported using <I>Utility</I>-><I>Add a drug-target database</I> menu.

 ## Changes and bug fixes
 * PPI data integration